-The ECL maintains an applicant pool list of all children whose parents/guardians have completed applications for enrollment for the upcoming year, accompanied by the \$40 application fee the first year of application.
+The ECLS maintains an applicant pool list of all children whose parents/guardians have completed applications for enrollment for the upcoming year, accompanied by the application fee.
 Applications for the same child for subsequent years do not require an additional fee.
-The application details the procedures for assigning enrollment priority, including parent(s)' UC Davis student status, child's age, and research facility functions.